What Is a Shelf Exam? Everything Medical Students Need to Know

 • Not thinking like an internist

 The Surgery shelf is ~75–80% internal medicine content in a surgical context.
-On virtually every shelf, thinking like an internist who was called to consult is the right mental model.
+On virtually every shelf, the right mental model is to approach the question as an internist called to consult in that specialty.
+The clinical evaluation you are getting in the OR or on labor and delivery is not teaching you how to answer these questions.

 • Choosing what you saw on rounds over the textbook